antoine311200/Oblask-Framework/README.md

 # Oblask-API-for-Superpowers
-This is my API to develop projects on Superpowers with many classes which allow to have a better code (create a good UI, playlist management...)
+This is my API to develop projects on Superpowers with many classes which allows to have a better code (create a great UI, playlist management...)

 # Audio
 This namespace allows to do some actions related to the **Audio**.